thofisch/doc-api/docs/content_negotiation.md

 #### Character Encoding Negotiation

+- **DO** add an `Accept-Charset` header with the preferred character set, if the client can process characters of a specific character set only, if not, avoid adding this header
 - **DO** encode the textual representation of the response using the encoding the client ask for via the `Accept-Charset` header.
 Encoding the response using that encoding promotes interoperability.
 - **DO** return a representation using `UTF-8` encoding, if the request has no `Accept-Charset` header.
 - **DO** parse the header, sort the character set by the `q` parameters in descending order, and select the first character set that the server can support for encoding.